 I’m five days constipated.
 Too much information?
 You should read some of the articles I’ve been reading to help with my flow problem, now that’s too much information.
 Anyways, here I am, day five into constipation, learning what it really means to count my blessings.

 It started at camp on Tuesday.
 (Well, it actually stopped on Sunday, but you get my drift.)
 On Tuesday I noticed that this wasn’t a normal catch in my schedule.
 My bowels run a pretty tight ship, so when something goes off course I notice.
 I tell some people at camp and they give me Miralax and one of the girls runs into town (which takes about 20 some minutes) to get me apple juice.
 Nothing.
 Now I’m in pain, waddling to the toilet at almost every cramp.
 I wake up every 2 hours that night to have a less that satisfying trip to the bathroom and decide in the morning to go into town to statcare.

 As I’m driving into town I’m praying for healing.
 But then my heart hits a wall.
 I miss my friends.
 I miss my fiancé.
 I miss my mom.
 I feel alone.
 My prayers are no longer focused on how uncomfortable I am.
 I just want to know I’m not alone.
 I just want my Heavenly Father to whisper, “Molly.
 I’m here.
 I’m with you.
 And I’ll never leave you.”
-And he did.